Synchronized Video Component

 Video Sources

-Platform-Hosted Videos (Recommended)
+Platform-Hosted Videos

 - Security: Protected by signed URLs (not publicly accessible)

-- Performance: Automatically precached for instant playback
+- Performance: Precached + HLS for instant playback without buffering

 - Synchronization: Optimized for precise multi-participant sync